Example of configuring a security group for servers in a private network behind a load balancer

 ;<security_group>

-— The ID or name of the security group you created in step 2 can be viewed using the commandopenstack security group list
+— The ID or name of the security group you created in step 2 can be viewed with the commandopenstack security group list

 .